-Should You Try Acupuncture for Fertility?
+Should You Try Acupuncture to Increase Your Chances of Pregnancy?

 Here are a few things to consider, if you’re wondering whether Chinese Medicine will help you get pregnant.
 Acupuncture won’t harm you or your potential pregnancy, but it may not help.
 It depends on your lifestyle and reasons for not getting pregnant.

 Both men and women can benefit from acupuncture for fertility – but not all do.
 In our case, it was male infertility that was preventing pregnancy.
 My husband tried Chinese herbal tea and acupuncture for fertility, and it did nothing for us.
 That’s because our infertility had a genetic cause, and all the acupuncture in the world can’t change your genes!
 Before you try acupuncture for fertility, find out why you’re not getting pregnant.

 The number of acupuncture treatments you will need depends on your overall health, your body’s response to acupuncture and/or Western reproductive treatments, and the nature and duration of your health or infertility condition.
 When you consult with an acupuncture or naturopath, make sure you ask how many treatments they think you’ll need.
 I suspect more is better, because it can take some time for your body come into balance and holistic health.
 Acupuncture for fertility probably won’t make you pregnant overnight!

 For women, acupuncture for fertility has been known to: